ninetailsrabbit/GodotExtensionator/README.md

   // Return the key on human readable format
   // Ctrl + X, Alt + Shift + 1 ...
+  // Is this event is not InputEventKey a empty string is returned
   @event.ReadableKey()

-  // Or You can do manually check or run directly from InputEvent if (@event is InputEventKey eventKey) {
+  // Or you can do the check manually if (@event is InputEventKey eventKey) {
     event.ReadableKey();
   }